carfew/carfew/README.md

 This is an open-source project!
 Watch this repo for future updates 😉

+## Why did we build Carfew? 🚗
+We all believe that climate change is an inevitable reality that we have a responsibility to do something about.
+Fewer cars on the road is one way to help curb those effects.

+Additionally, we are interested in understanding city infrastructure and being good citizens of the city we live in, San Francisco ❤️ .
+Building an app that can help to limit the number of vehicles moving around the city will help make the air more breathable and make the streets safer for everyone.

 ## Who are the Carfew dev team? 👩‍💻 👨‍💻
 Our core developers are:
 - Erik Batista - Front End Dev, UI/UX Design - HTML, CSS, Handlebars, Sketch